mesharyachoudhary/CodeforcesHelper/README.md

 ### Upcoming Contests
 ![1](media/upcomingcontests.jpeg)
 <br>
-The extension fetches the list of the upcoming contests and displays it in a tabular format.
+-The extension fetches the list of the upcoming contests and displays it in a tabular format.

 ### Topicwise and Ratingwise Questions
 ![2](media/questions.jpeg)
 <br>
-Enter the handle name, the rating range and select the topic from the drop down.
-For the given rating range, topic and handle, the extension finds 5 unsolved problems for the given handle.
-If no handle name is provided then the list of questions may contain already solved problems.
+-Enter the handle name, the rating range and select the topic from the drop down.
+-For the given rating range, topic and handle, the extension finds 5 unsolved problems for the given handle.
+-If no handle name is provided then the list of questions may contain already solved problems.
 ### Virtual Contests
 ![3](media/virtualcontests.jpeg)
 <br>
-Enter the handles of the users for which virtual contests have to be suggested in comma seperated format without any spaces in between.
-For a given group of users, the extension finds the contests with no solved questions by any of the user so that it can be used for group virtual contests.
+-Enter the handles of the users for which virtual contests have to be suggested in comma seperated format without any spaces in between.
+-For a given group of users, the extension finds the contests with no solved questions by any of the user so that it can be used for group virtual contests.